a11yproject/a11yproject.com/CONTRIBUTING.md

 Here are some suggestions and tips on writing your article:

 - Short - Aim for a timed reading length of approximately two minutes.
-- Focused - Keep it digestable and to a single topic.
+- Focused - Keep it digestible and to a single topic.
 Articles that span multiple areas and topics are better broken up.

 ## Reporting issues
 Notice something inaccurate?
 Noticed something inaccessible on this site?
 You think you can code something up better?